robolyst/osquant/content/papers/intro-to-black-scholes-and-hedging/index.md

 d u(X_t, t) = \frac{\delta u(X_t, t)}{\delta t} dt + \frac{\delta u(X_t, t)}{\delta X_t} d X_t + \frac{1}{2} \frac{\delta^2 u(X_t, t)}{\delta X_t^2} v(X_t)dt
 $$
 A good explaination of Itô's lemma can be found [here](https://math.nyu.edu/~goodman/teaching/StochCalc2018/notes/Lesson4.pdf).

+[^vega]: "Vega" is not a greek letter!
+Wikipedia suggests that it is a variation on the greek letter nu (\\( \nu \\)) which looks like a "v" and "ega" was added to the end to make it sound like the greek letters beta, eta and theta.

 {{% citation
     id="Natenberg2015"